-BigFuture School is Optional
+BigFuture School and Connections are Optional

-Your participation in BigFuture School is completely voluntary, and you can opt out at any time.
+Your participation in BigFuture School and Connections is completely voluntary, and you can opt out at any time.

 To opt out of BigFuture School text messages:

 - Text STOP to any text we send you about BigFuture School. - Call customer service at 866-756-7346. - For additional help, text HELP to any text we send you about BigFuture School or contact us at cb.org/contact.